 Q: Where did the Chacoans get their water and food?

 A: The Chacoans found and created a number of opportunities to get water.
 There are a few seeps and springs in the box canyons.
 It is also thought that they modified natural drainage areas into canals to channel water into fields.
 They built many water control devices in the canyon including catch basins and diversion dams.
 Since some geologists believe the water table was only about three feet beneath the surface at the time when the Chaco culture flourished, it is also possible that they created wells by digging in the wash area.
 Chacoan people took advantage of the native plants including beeweed, pinon nuts, rice grass, cactus fruit, etc. They grew corn, beans, and squash in the canyon.
 Some archaeologists now believe that agricultural goods were also imported.
 Meat sources included turkeys, rabbits, and larger game such as antelopes and deer.

 Q: What happened to these people (where did they go)?

 A: Chacoan people did not suddenly vanish!
 Though we are not exactly sure why they left, possibilities might include drought, resource depletion, social, religious, or political collapse, time to move on, or a combination of these factors.
 In the 13th century, there were migrations to the south, east, and west.
-Today, twenty Puebloan groups in New Mexico, as well as the Hopi in Arizona, claim Chaco as their ancestral homeland and are tied to this place through oral traditions and clan lineages.
+Today, the nineteen Puebloan tribes in New Mexico, as well as the Hopi in Arizona, claim Chaco as their ancestral homeland and are tied to this place through oral traditions and clan lineages.
 A number of Navajo clans are also affiliated with Chacoan sites through their traditional stories.

 Q: Where are the artifacts stored?